ErpNetDocs/tech/modules/applications/rental/index.md

 ### Calendar

-The Calendar provides a quick overview of the **occupancy** of all rental assets that are part of an existing lease contract.
+The Calendar provides a quick overview of the **occupancy** of all rental assets for which there is a lease contract.

 It also shows:

 * the **leaseholders** to which the assets were handed over
 * **from when** they have been leased and **until when**
-* the **status** of the current lease contract the were leased through
+* the **status** of the current lease contract they were leased through

 ## Reports